Innovation and Technology in Agriculture Has No Boundaries

 There are many reasons for this and some of them are difficult to solve—but at the root of it all is the same problem of mindset that had held me back in my early days as a farmer.

 That’s why I do everything I can to share the information, my experience, and the message of life-changing technology.
-In the last two years, more than 1,600 farmers have visited my farm.
+In the last two years, plus que 1,600 farmers have visited my farm.
 I show them what we grow and how our technology works.
 They can see it with their own eyes and imagine how to take advantage of similar tools on their own farms.

 Our guests always have lots of questions, and I like to think that they go home with real knowledge about how to improve agriculture.
 Many have concerns that the technology will be too expensive for them to use and that very thought becomes daunting for small farmers.
 My reply is that technology is available in all formats; top end, semi-automatic and manual.
 If farmers form a group and share technology, then the cost becomes very economical and real results can be realized.

 Our striving never stops.
-I’d love to have access to GM technology, for example.
-Unfortunately, India doesn’t permit them except in the case of cotton.
+I’d love to have access to GM technology, par exemple.
+Malheureusement, India doesn’t permit them except in the case of cotton.
 Even though I don’t grow cotton, I have witnessed how this technology improvement has helped India’s cotton farmers enjoy new levels of success.
 Access to GM technology would be the next profitability enhancement tool I would like access to because it will further reduce my input costs and thus increase my profitability.

 That’s what I mean when I say the boundary is the mind.
 We need to break free of defeating mindsets that limit our ability to thrive and gain access to liberating farm technologies.
 The scope of technology in agriculture has no boundaries.